kevlar-kt/kevlar/docs/pages/overview/philosophy.md

 If your app is reverse engineered, the security bits stripped away and then recompiled, you are going to be vulnerable, and there is nothing you can do about it.
 But while being inperfect, it manages to be efficient and deflect the majority of automated and non-specialized patches and attacks, which is the majority of what you will (hopefully) be exposed to.

-And anither similarity is about what you want to protect.
+And another similarity is about what you want to protect.
 People don't usually wear bulletproof vest at home ([redacted us joke]).
 It doesn't make sense, since the attack is not likely.
 Same thing goes with putting kevlar on a calculator app.
 You can.
 It does not make sense.

 --- Now, given the success rate of this library vs the success rate of kevlar vests against bullets, this could have easily been called full body armor, but that definitely didn't sound good.